Tollemache Brewery: Tollies Follies

-Tollies Follies was an epither given to a series of pubs built by Tollemache Brewery primarily in their home town of Ipswich.
+Tollies Follies was an epithet given to a series of pubs built by Tollemache Brewery primarily in their home town of Ipswich.
 They were designed by the architect John Shewell Corder and modelled on Helmingham Hall, a moated manor house located in Helmingham, Suffolk, about 10 miles north of Ipswich.
 This building had been started by John Tollemache – an ancestor of the Tollemache brothers in 1480.
 The building had remained in the ownership of the Tollemache family ever since.
 The building exterior has been altered several times including by the architect John Nash in 1800.

 Most survive, though some, notably The Golden Hind in Cambridge, which was the only Tolly Folly outside of Ipswich, underwent major alteration in the 1980s.
 The Waveney Arms on Bramford Road in Ipswich closed in 1994 and was run as a private club until 2004.
 It was demolished for housing in August 2007.
 The Safe Harbour, Meredith Road, closed in 1997, and was subsequently demolished and the site developed as a retail outlet.